LiteLDev/LegacyScriptEngine/README.md

 # LegacyScriptEngine

-A powerful engine enabling creating Minecraft Bedrock Server plugins with Python, JavaScript and Lua
+A plugin engine for running LLSE plugins on LeviLamina